This article was originally published in March 2020 and updated on April 20, 2022.

 How to Make DIY Tick Tubes

 Experts recommend creating and placing tick tubes twice a year for the best results.
 Based on the ticks’ life cycle, aim to place them in the beginning of the spring and then again in the fall.
+If you’re rushed for time you can also buy them already made here.

 Here’s how to make DIY tick tubes: